sleevs/jsn-flask-app/README.md

 # jsn-flask-app

-Demonstration of a web application with flask framework
+Demo of a web application with flask framework